ysyk2021/the-path-to-mastery-how-lifelong-learning-can-help-you-achieve-your-goals/src/chapter-3-1.md

-# Understanding the Difference Between a Fixed and Growth Mindset

 In this chapter, we will explore the concept of mindset and delve into the differences between a fixed mindset and a growth mindset.
 Understanding these mindsets is crucial for realizing the true potential of lifelong learning and achieving our goals.